Application Scale Quantum Circuit Compilation with Controlled Error: Methods

 \subsubsection{Filtering out Blocks}

-The preceding Synthesis and Diversification steps are designed to construct ensembles of approximate circuits for each block of the circuit that satisfy the ReWEE condition.
+The preceding Ensemble Generation steps are designed to construct ensembles of approximate circuits for each block of the circuit that satisfy the ReWEE condition.
 While this property is not guaranteed by these steps we can explicitly check it for each block.
 It is important to note that this verification is possible because (i) the optimization required to formulate the optimal weighted ensemble, and (ii) the ReWEE condition itself, are both efficiently computable.

 Therefore, in this step we perform the convex quadratic optimization over the ensemble for each block, and compute the weighted ensemble error, $\normf{\sum_{i=1}^{M^\k}p^\k_i U^\k_i - V^\k}$.
 If this quantity is $\leq C\epsilon^2$ we store this weighted ensemble for block $k$.
-In the demonstrations we chose $C=2$ for $\epsilon=10^{-1}$, and $C=20$ for $\epsilon \leq 10^{-2}$.
+In the demonstrations shown in the main text we chose $C=2$ for $\epsilon=10^{-1}$, and $C=20$ for $\epsilon \leq 10^{-2}$.
 If this error bound is not satisfied, we revert back to the original target circuit for the block, and the size of the ``ensemble'' for that block is one.
+In the FT workflow, we only revert back to the original circuit if both output ensembles do not satisfy the error bound.
 We refer to such blocks where the REWEE condition cannot be met while simultaneously reducing resources as ``rigid'' blocks.
 Intuitively, rigid blocks contain mostly fixed-angle gates, many of which are in the set of expensive gates.
 For example, if a block only contains a sequence of CNOT gates, it is impossible to reduce the number of CNOTs while also maintaining the ReWEE condition for $\epsilon$ below some value.
 In the SI we provide statistics that summarize the number of blocks that satisfy the ReWEE condition and the sufficient reduced bias condition for each of our benchmarks.

+$C$ is a hyper-parameter in this implementation of the workflow.
+Small values of $C$ provide tighter guarantees on the output error, while larger values allow for more resource savings.
+Note that even for large values of $C$, the overall output error can be bounded by $K\epsilon^2$ because even if some blocks have error close to $C\epsilon^2$, others can have much smaller error.

 Note that there exist synthesis algorithms that guarantee that the ReWEE condition is met, \eg Campbell's convex hull algorithm \cite{PhysRevA.95.042306}.
 However, these provide no guarantees on resource usage and lead to extravagant use of expensive gates in order to satisfy the ReWEE condition for rigid blocks.
 Our technique maximizes generality and resource optimization while remaining scalable in order to be applied off-the-shelf to any input circuit.
 As a tradeoff, resource reduction is not possible for all blocks.